-For Randy Wyner, founder and president of restaurant franchise Chronic Tacos, there was no choice when it came to getting a college education: His responsibility to support his young son meant he had to get a job instead of go to school.
-After working his way up to a managerial position at Jiffy Lube in just a few short years, Wyner knew he had all the experience and drive he needed to go into business for himself.
+For Randy Wyner, founder and president of the restaurant franchise Chronic Tacos, there was no choice when it came to getting a college education.
+His responsibility to support his young son meant he had to get a job instead of going to school.
+After working his way up to a managerial position at Jiffy Lube in just a few years, Wyner knew he had all the experience and drive he needed to go into business for himself.
 He allowed himself time to develop his entrepreneurial spirit before starting his journey.

 "Hands-on learning helped me understand how to manage a business quicker, whereas college students learn mostly by memorization techniques and tricks," Wyner said.
 "Following this path helped me grasp what to do and what not to do when running a business.
 Although college may educate you on business elements, you can't learn how to run a business until you actually become an entrepreneur."

 While college is an investment, so is your business.
 You'll need to calculate your expenses, create a budget and plan your timeline accordingly before dedicating your life to the project.